Flamingo-tech/Open-AIR/Open Air Mini/Installation Manual_DucoBox_Silent_Focus_Connect.md

- # Easy installation Manual For Open AIR Mini
+ # Easy installation Manual For Open AIR Mini in Duco Systems

  **Special thanks to D.Smith for helping and inspiring me for writing this :)!**